Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 -   **Initiative**
-    How quickly a character can react to the start of battle, determining their turn order as well as the starting amount of Impulse.
+    How quickly a character can react to the start of battle, determining their turn order as well as the starting Impulse.

 The Combat Round
 ----------------